 Sponsored Links & Their Impact On SEO

-Search engine optimization (SEO) and pay-per-click (PPC) advertising have always emerged as two powerful strategies for driving traffic and increasing visibility.
-While SEO focuses on improving a website’s organic search rankings, these links, or PPC ads, it offers a paid alternative for businesses to secure prominent placement on search engine results pages.
+While SEO focuses on improving a website’s organic search rankings, PPC ads offer a paid alternative for businesses to secure prominent placement on search engine results pages.

 These links, commonly referred to as PPC ads, are the paid listings that appear at the top and bottom of SERPs, often distinguished by a small “Ad” label.